Step 4: Full View

 Should Engineer A immediately disclose the farmhouse conflict and proactively gather owner information to present a full proportionality advisory, complete the route analysis before disclosing the conflict, or disclose the conflict immediately but limit the advisory to technical and legal facts without a proactive owner visit?

-Disclose Immediately, Visit Owner, Present Proportionality Board's choice Disclose the farmhouse conflict to the state immediately upon identifying the route impact, proactively visit the owner to gather material information about willingness to sell, and present the owner's refusal together with a full proportionality assessment of the travel time savings against the irreversible human and cultural harm of condemnation.
+O1 Disclose the farmhouse conflict to the state immediately upon identifying the route impact, proactively visit the owner to gather material information about willingness to sell, and present the owner's refusal together with a full proportionality assessment of the travel time savings against the irreversible human and cultural harm of condemnation.
+Board's choice

 The Faithful Agent Obligation (II.4) requires Engineer A to serve the state's interest in an efficient route and disclose all material constraints promptly upon identification, not merely after confirming owner refusal.
 The Historic Property Harm Minimization Obligation and Do No Harm Obligation require Engineer A to surface the irreversible cultural and familial harm of condemnation.
 The Farmhouse Owner Proactive Visit Disclosure Obligation and the Completeness and Non-Selectivity Obligation require that the state receive full situational awareness, including the owner's opposition, the proportionality of harm versus benefit, and all feasible alternatives, before any route recommendation crystallizes.
 The Public Welfare Paramount principle (II.1) encompasses the farmhouse owner as a member of the public, not merely the traveling majority.